 As a volunteer, the activities you might be involved in will include any of the following practical projects:

-- Teaching basic English and maths to children
+● Teaching basic English and maths to children

-- Organising creative games & craft classes
+● Organizing creative games & craft classes

-- Organising sports days for exercise and fun
+● Organizing sports days for exercise and fun

-- Making clay bricks and preparing land for structure
+● Making clay bricks and preparing land for structure

-We venture on a 7-day tour to Tofo where you will experience the laid-back beach lifestyle of this colorful and vibrant country.
-You will take an ocean safari to snorkel with the magnificent whale shark and also have a full day kayak trip across the blue waters to the palm-fringed islands in the Inhambane Bay.
+Day 21-26 Mozambique Beach & Whale Shark Tour We venture on a 7-day tour to Tofo where you will experience the laid-back beach lifestyle of this colorful and vibrant country.
+You will take an ocean safari to snorkel with the magnificent Whale Shark and also have a full day kayak trip across the blue waters to the palm-fringed islands in the Inhambane Bay.
 If you are a certified diver you will have the opportunity of exploring the spectacular fish life of the coral reefs!

-Day 27 Travel back to Swaziland.
+Day 27 Travel back to Eswatini.